skillrepos/helm-fun-v2/codespace-labs.md

 Notice that this time it worked.
 Also notice that the value was passed down from the parent project.

-13. Finally let's try deploying a running test instance of our application and a running instance of the prod version of our application. (
+13. Finally let's try deploying a running test instance of our application and a running instance of the prod version of our application.
+(You'll need to delete existing namespaces before you create the new ones to have enough resources in the codespace.)

 ```
+k delete ns roar
+k delete ns roar2
 k create ns roar-prod
 helm install --set roar-db.stage=PROD roar-prod -n roar-prod .
 k create ns roar-test